HichamAgueny/DL-Horovod/README.md

  ```

 ### Singularity container
-This description follows the guide provided by Samuel.
+This description follows the guide provided by Samuel (AMD).
 Building Horovod-TensorFlow image can be built on the top

 ```
 Bootstrap: localimage